libretro/beetle-psx-libretro/README.md

 Note that this is a dirty hack and will not work on all games.
 Ideally, make sure to use rips that have cue-sheets.

+If foo is a multiple-disk game, you should have .cue files for each one, e.g. <tt>foo (Disc 1).cue</tt>, <tt>foo (Disc 2).cue</tt>, <tt>foo (Disc 3).cue</tt>.To take advantage of Beetle's Disk Control feature for disk swapping, an index file should be made.

+Open a text file and enter your game's .cue files on it, like this:

+    foo (Disc 1).cue
+    foo (Disc 2).cue
+    foo (Disc 3).cue

+Save as foo.m3u and use this file in place of each disk's individual cue sheet.

+## Condensing Games

+Alternatively to using cue sheets with .bin/.iso files, you can convert your games to .pbp (Playstation Portable update file) to reduce file sizes and neaten up your game folder.
+If converting a multiple-disk game, all disks should be added to the same .bpb file, rather than making a .m3u file for them.

+Most conversion tools will want a single .bin/.iso file for each disk.
+If your game uses multiple .bin files (tracks) per disk, you will have to mount the cue sheet to a virtual drive and re-burn the images onto a single track before conversion.

+Note that RetroArch does not currently have .pbp database due to variability in users' conversion methods.
+All .pbp games will have to be added to playlists manually.

 ## Suggested Firmware

 - scph5500.bin (8dd7d5296a650fac7319bce665a6a53c)